Hawkinsonb/IOTA-SeedGen/README.md

 # IOTA-SeedGen

 ## NOTICE
-Has security dependencies, I won't be updating them.
+Has security vulnerabilities in a few libraries, I won't be updating them.
 Fork and update if you want to use this.

 ### Releases
 All releases are under "Release-builds":